How Diversity and Cross-Functional teams Outperform every Time.

 Marty de Jonge

-In the early 1990s, William Muir, an evolutionary biologist at Purdue University, studied chickens.
+In the early 1990’s, William Muir, an evolutionary biologist at Purdue University, studied chickens.
 He was interested in productivity.
-A topic that is still (maybe more than it should be) an important metric in lots of organisations.
+A topic that is still (or even more than it should be)an important metric in a lot of organisations.
 When talking about chickens, it’s easy to measure.
-All you have to do is to count the eggs.
+All you have to do is count the eggs.

 William wanted to know how to make his chickens more productive, so he came up with his famous experiment.